awsdocs/aws-freertos-docs/doc_source/download-ota-ti.md

 1. Extract the \.zip file\.

-1. Follow the instructions in [Getting Started with Amazon FreeRTOS](freertos-getting-started.md), to import the `aws_demos` project into Code Composer Studio, configure your AWS IoT endpoint, your Wi\-Fi SSID and password, and a private key and certificate for your board\.
+1. Follow the instructions in [Getting Started with Amazon FreeRTOS](freertos-getting-started.md) to import the `aws_demos` project into Code Composer Studio, configure your AWS IoT endpoint, your Wi\-Fi SSID and password, and a private key and certificate for your board\.

 1. Open the project in Code Composer Studio and open `demos/common/demo_runner/aws_demo_runner.c`\.
-Find the `DEMO_RUNNER_RunDemos` function and make sure all function calls are commented out except `vStartOTAUpdateDemoTask`\.
+Find the `DEMO_RUNNER_RunDemos` function and make sure all function calls except `vStartOTAUpdateDemoTask`are commented out\.

 1. Build the solution and make sure it builds without errors\.